amitofsk/dandy/docs/widgetApi.md

 ```python
 set_to_value(self, aValue)
 ```
-The parameter `aValue` should be a numerical value between the minimum and maximum set in the parent class AnalogInDisplay.
+The parameter `aValue` should be a numerical value between the minimum and maximum set in the parent class `AnalogInDisplay`.

 ### Example